- Patients with severe hepatic encephalopathy may require urgent airway intervention.

 While the signs and symptoms of HE are neuropsychiatric and range from mild confusion or disorientation to somnolence or coma, HE is frequently seen in patients with underlying chronic liver disease and associated stigmata (ie, jaundice, spider telangiectasias, ascites, hypotension).

 HE is graded according to the West Haven criteria:

-- Grade 1 includes mild decreased attention span, hypersomnia, a slowness of thinking, mood changes, and slight confusion;
+- Grade 1 includes mild decreased attention span, hypersomnia, slowness of thinking, mood changes, and slight confusion.

 - Grade 4 progresses to coma.